sscro-ccri/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 [documentation](http://accumulo.apache.org/1.5/accumulo_user_manual.html#_security), with more
 examples [here](http://accumulo.apache.org/1.5/examples/visibility.html).

+#### PKI

+Public key infrastructure can be used to securely authenticate end users.
+In PKI, a ```certificate authority``` (CA) will issue digital certificates that verify that a particular public key belongs to a particular individual.
+Other users can then trust that certificate because it has been digitally signed by the CA.

+In this tutorial, the keys used are not provided by trusted CAs.
+As such, it is necessary to import the CA's certificate into the Java keystore, which allows Java (and by extension Tomcat) to trust any keys verified by the CA.

+PKI solves the issue of ```authentication``` (*who* a user is) but not ```authorization``` (*what* a user can do).
+For this tutorial, authorization is provided by an LDAP server.

 ### This tutorial will show you how to:

 1. Set visibilities on your data during ingestion through GeoMesa
 2. Apply authorizations to your queries through GeoMesa
-3. Implement user authorizations through the GeoMesa GeoServer plugin, using PKI certs to login to GeoServer and LDAP to store authorizations
+3. Implement user authorizations through the GeoMesa GeoServer plugin, using PKI certs to authenticate with GeoServer and LDAP to store authorizations

 <div class="callout callout-warning">
     <span class="glyphicon glyphicon-exclamation-sign"></span>